Pac-Man: Commercial performance

 When it was first released in Japan, Pac-Man was initially only a modest success; Namco's own Galaxian (1979) had quickly outdone the game in popularity because its predominately male player base was familiar with its shooting gameplay as opposed to Pac-Mans cute characters and maze-chase theme.
-Pac-Man eventually became very successful in Japan, where it went on to be Japan's highest-grossing arcade game of 1980 according to the annual Game Machine charts, dethroning Space Invaders (1978) which had topped the annual charts for two years in a row and leading to a shift in the Japanese market away from space shooters towards action games featuring comical characters.
+Pac-Man eventually became very successful in Japan, where it went on to be Japan's highest-grossing arcade game of 1980 according to the annual Game Machine charts, dethroning Taito's Space Invaders (1978) which had topped the annual charts for two years in a row and leading to a shift in the Japanese market away from space shooters towards action games featuring comical characters.
 Pac-Man was Japan's fourth highest-grossing arcade game of 1981.

 In North America, Midway had limited expectations prior to release, initially manufacturing 5,000 units for the US, before it caught on upon release there.
 Some arcades purchased entire rows of Pac-Man cabinets.
 It became a nationwide success.
 Upon release in 1980, it was earning about million per week in the United States.
 Within one year, more than 100,000 arcade units had been sold which grossed more than billion in quarters.
 It overtook Atari's Asteroids (1979) as the best-selling arcade game in the country, and surpassed the film Star Wars (1977) with more than billion in revenue.
 Pac-Man was the United States' highest-grossing arcade game of 1981, and second highest game of 1982.
 By 1982, it was estimated to have had 30 million active players across the United States; Pac-Man was so compelling that a player in San Francisco reportedly shot someone for interrupting him during play.
 The game's success was partly driven by its popularity among female audiences, becoming "the first commercial videogame to involve large numbers of women as players" according to Midway's Stan Jarocki, with Pac-Man being the favorite coin-op game among female gamers through 1982.
 Among the nine arcade games covered by How to Win Video Games (1982), Pac-Man was the only one with females accounting for a majority of players.